Meenakshijk17/computational-mathematics/README.md

 # Computational Mathematics in Python

-This repo contains Python programs corresponding to some basic math- ematical theories.
+This repo contains Python programs corresponding to some basic mathematical theories.
 Basic libraries like NumPy, SciPy, matplotlib and SymPy are used.

 ## Contents